 Posted each Saturday at 12 noon on Facebook, follow this link.

 An online connecting activity for adults, every Saturday at 12 noon with Public Engagement Assistant Kate McElroy.
-Taking inspiration from Gabhann Dunne's exhibition Committed to Falling and William Bock's exhibition Land Walks Land Talks Land Marks, we are sharing a weekly art activity for adults to create at home.
+Taking inspiration from Gabhann Dunne's exhibition Committed to Falling and William Bock's exhibition Land Walks Land Talks Land Marks, we shared a weekly art activity for adults to create at home.

 Shared on social media and archived on our web here.